Tsie23/AWS-re-Start-Journey/Labs/SecurityLabs/lab-dataProtection.md

 ## Screenshot
 ![Configure Key Pair Login](images/System-Hardening%20Lab/Screenshot%202025-11-26%20125937.png "Fill in Names and Tags field") In the Key Pay Login section select "Proceed without Key Pair" from the *Key Pair Name - Required" drop-down list.

+* Confirms the creation of the symmetric key and displays its ARN.

+* Demonstrates the successfully updated AWS credentials file on the File Server instance.

+* Confirms the command structure used to encrypt the plaintext file using the KMS ARN.

+* Illustrates that the data has been successfully transformed into unreadable ciphertext.

+* Proves that the decryption process successfully recovered the original, readable data.

 ## Takeaways
 Encryption is very important in securing sensitive data.
 I scrambles the original data, making it illegible gibberish and thus useless in the hands of hackers who do not possess the encryption/decryption key.
 The only way to restore the encrypted data to it's original form is by making use of the decryption key.